appveyor/website/src/docs/server/index.md

 You can customize AppVeyor build agent image with your custom software/tools and then run Docker builds in it.

-The following `Dockerfile` sample takes `appveyor/build-image:minimal-windowsservercore-ltsc2019` as the base image with Chocolatey and AppVeyor Build Agent pre-installed and additionally installs [JDK 11](https://chocolatey.org/packages/jdk11) and [Maven](https://chocolatey.org/packages/maven):
+The following example takes `appveyor/build-image:minimal-windowsservercore-ltsc2019` as the base image with Chocolatey and AppVeyor Build Agent pre-installed and additionally installs [JDK 11](https://chocolatey.org/packages/jdk11) and [Maven](https://chocolatey.org/packages/maven).

+Create `Dockerfile` with the following contents:

 ```Dockerfile
 FROM appveyor/build-image:minimal-windowsservercore-ltsc2019